hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

 When we are working with large sets of numbers it can be useful to display that information graphically to gain more insight.
 Visualization deserves an entire course of its own (there is that much to know!).
 If you are interested in learning about plotting with base R functions, we have a short lesson [available here](basic_plots_in_r.md).
 In this lesson we will be plotting with the popular Bioconductor package [`ggplot2`](http://docs.ggplot2.org/).

 More recently, R users have moved away from base graphic options towards `ggplot2` since it offers a lot more functionality as compared to the base R plotting functions.
 The `ggplot2` syntax takes some getting used to, but once you get it, you will find it's extremely powerful and flexible.
-We will start with drawing a simple x-y scatterplot of `gene_ratio` versus `go_term` from the `bp_oe` data frame. `ggplot2` assumes that the input is a  data frame.
+We will start with drawing a simple x-y scatterplot of `gene_ratio` versus `GO_term` from the `bp_oe` data frame. `ggplot2` assumes that the input is in a data frame.

 The `ggplot()` function is used to **initialize the basic graph structure**, then we add to it.
 The basic idea is that you specify different parts of the plot, and add them together using the `+` operator.
 These parts are often referred to as layers.